 Where You Can Play It | Videoslots |

-Players will benefit from a theoretical return of 99.91% in the long term, which means they have only a teeny-tiny casino advantage of 0.09% grinding against them.
+Players will benefit from a theoretical return of 99.91% in the long term, which means they face only a tiny casino advantage of 0.09%.
 This almost non-existent house edge can be attributed to the set of rules the game uses.
-For starters, Classic Blackjack plays with a single deck of cards which takes away approximately 0.48% from the initial advantage the house holds against the player.
+For starters, Classic Blackjack plays with a single deck of cards, which removes approximately 0.48% from the initial advantage the house holds against the player.

-The dealer must stand on soft totals of 17 and there is no reduction in the blackjack payouts which pay at the standard house odds of 3 to 2.
-The peek rule does not apply here as the virtual dealer takes only one card at the start of a round.
-The double-down rules are a bit rigid since this move is only allowed on initial totals of hard 9, 10, and 11.
+The dealer must stand on soft totals of 17 and there is no reduction in the blackjack payouts, which pay at the standard odds of 3 to 2.
+The peek rule does not apply here, as the virtual dealer takes only one card at the start of a round.
+The double-down rules are a bit rigid, since doubling is allowed only on initial totals of hard 9, 10, and 11.

-We should point out that the house edge in Microgaming’s Classic Blackjack stands at 0.09% only on condition you play each hand according to perfect basic strategy.
+We should point out that the house edge in Microgaming’s Classic Blackjack stands at 0.09% only on condition that you play each hand according to perfect basic strategy.
 Keep in mind the strategy for single-deck variants differs from that for multi-deck games.
-Your long-term theoretical return will significantly drop if you are playing Classic Blackjack by intuition.
+Your long-term theoretical return will drop significantly if you rely on intuition.

 #2 – Blackjack Surrender by Playtech